Our Purpose and Organizational Structure

 - Support Xalgorithms Working Groups and their members in researching and communicating potential macro-level emergent effects should their meso-level IoR intervention succeed in becoming ubiquitous at the micro-level.

-The annual apportionment per Working Group can be met via memberships (e.g. the contributed value four Strategic Implementer memberships would be equivalent to forty Experimenting Implementer memberships), or in the form of research grants, or some combination of those.
+The annual apportionment per Working Group can be met via memberships (e.g. the contributed value of four Strategic Implementer memberships would be equivalent to forty Experimenting Implementer memberships), or in the form of research grants, or some combination of those.
 All additional funds from membership and research grants are managed directly as project funds of the Working Groups themselves, albeit under the Xalgorithms umbrella.
 To ensure that the Foundation itself cannot compete with the members of Xalgorithms Working Groups who would be committing funds as well as substantive in-kind research and knowledge, the Foundation’s bylaws do not permit it to undertake fee-for-service work.
 The Foundation’s only revenues are from selling memberships, and receiving research grants.

 As of June 2018 the Foundation is advancing Xalgorithms Alliance on the basis of six charters that are being drafted and discussed with sector stakeholders, to potentially establish formal Xalgorithms Working Groups:

 - Xalgo4Trade (for automated inter-jurisdictional trade agreements)

 - MyPayChecker / CheckerMaPaye (for automated labour agreements)

 - Xalgo4Price (for dynamic pricing linked to verifiable benchmarks)

 - Xalgo4Reciprocity (for data empowerment of individuals, and ‘mutual loyalty’)

 - Xalgo4Assurance (for management of algorithm errors and omissions liability risk)

 Xalgorithms Foundation convenes the primary Internet of Rules (IoR) Working Group to design, produce, test, maintain and document Xalgo, XalgoAuthor, Lichen and Interlibr, and to ensure that they operate well as a loosely-coupled system to express, publish and fetch computational algorithms on the Internet.

 Why Xalgorithms Was Started, and Where We Are Now